rails/rails/guides/source/command_line.md

 If you have (or want to write) any automation scripts outside your app (data import, checks, etc), you can make them as rake tasks.
 It's easy.

-INFO: "Complete guide about how to write tasks":http://rake.rubyforge.org/files/doc/rakefile_rdoc.html is available in the official documentation.
+INFO: [Complete guide about how to write tasks](http://rake.rubyforge.org/files/doc/rakefile_rdoc.html) is available in the official documentation.

 Tasks should be placed in `Rails.root/lib/tasks` and should have a `.rake` extension.